-The total John Muir Trail trail is 220 miles if you don’t take any side trips.
-Here’s a breakdown of the average number of miles you need to cover each day depending on the total number of days you will be on the trail.
+The total John Muir Trail trail is 221 miles if you don’t take any side trips.
+My friend Brad and I ended up hiking about 240, which included several side trips and our hike out to Onion Valley for our final resupply.
+Below is a breakdown of the average number of miles you need to cover each day depending on the total number of days you will be on the trail.

 Some days you will undoubtedly go further than the average, while other days you will go less depending on the elevation gain.
-But you need to have a ballpark figure so you can determine how many days its going to take in between each John Muir Trail resupply point.
+But you need to have a ballpark figure so you can determine how many days it’s going to take you to cover the distance between each John Muir Trail resupply point.

 Step 2: Do your food shopping

 For each day on the JMT, you want one breakfast, one lunch, and one dinner, plus a few snacks.
-We typically had a snack in between each meal and sometimes a little post dinner treat.
+We typically had a snack in between each meal and sometimes a little post-dinner treat.
 I would suggest buying more than you think you will need.
-You will be burning a ton of calories and will be hungrier than you think.
+You will be burning a ton of calories and will be hungrier than you normally are.
 Don’t go for anything low cal or low fat.
-You want the most number of calories and nutrients in the smallest and lightest package in order to maximize the value of each food item.
-For some good meal options, check out my post: Simple Backpacking Food Ideas (I’m also working on a follow up post with more yummy food that will be posted in the next few weeks).
+You want the most number of calories and nutrients in the smallest and lightest package to maximize the value of each food item.
+For some specific meal options, check out my JMT food shopping list or these simple backpacking food ideas.

-You also may have heard that there are donation buckets at some of the John Muir Trail resupply points where you can take people’s donated food.
-This is true of both Reds Meadow and Muir Trail Ranch.
-But I’ll tell you, you are not going to score big here.
-Most of the good stuff is picked over, and unless you want unidentifiable oatmeal, stale bars, and more oatmeal, you shouldn’t rely on these.
+You also may have heard that there are donation buckets at some of the JMT resupply points where you can take people’s donated food.
+This is true for both Red’s Meadow resupply and Muir Trail Ranch resupply.
+But chances are, you are not going to score big here.
+Most of the good stuff is picked over and unless you want unidentifiable oatmeal, stale bars, and more oatmeal, you shouldn’t rely on these donated food bins.

 Once you buy all of your food, make a pile for every single day on the trail.
-In each day’s pile, make sure you have all of your meals and enough snacks to sustain you as you make your miles.
-Then once you have divvied up your food for each day, you should further split up the piles into sections of trail separated by your John Muir Trail resupply points.
+In each day’s pile, make sure you have all of your meals and enough snacks to sustain you for each day’s mileage and elevation gain.
+Then once you have divvied up your food for each day, you should further split up the piles into sections of trail separated by your John Muir Trail resupply points, which I go more into detail about below.

-The other thing you need to do before packing up your John Muir Trail resupply packages is to make sure that each food drop will fit into your bear-proof canister.
-If not, you will end up eating it on the spot or donating it, which means you might be short on food later on the trail.
+Another thing you need to do before packing up your John Muir Trail resupply packages is to make sure each food drop will fit into your bear-proof canister, which is required for all sections of the John Muir Trail.
+If any food doesn’t fit, you’ll need to either eat it on the spot or donate it, which might mean you run low on food later.

 My friend Brad and I each carried our own Wild Ideas Weekend Bearikade bear canisters, which are available for rent.
 According to the company, these canisters can hold enough food for 1 person for 6 days.
 We were both able to squeeze 7 days in, but only after I repackaged everything into Ziploc bags.
-It’s amazing how much room all of the air takes up in the store bought packaging.
+It’s amazing how much room all of the air takes up in the store-bought packaging!
+If you want to buy your own bear canister, check out our post on the Best Bear Canisters for Backpacking.

-You also aren’t supposed to ship fuel in the mail, and most of the resupply points have fuel available.
-The Jetboil Flash cooking stove is what I would recommend.
-It’s extremely efficient with fuel and over the course of 22 days, I used less than three 8-oz fuel canisters for the two of us.
+You also aren’t supposed to ship fuel in the mail and most of the resupply points have fuel available anyway.
+To cut down on the amount of fuel you need, I recommend the Jetboil Flash cooking stove.
+It is extremely efficient with fuel and over our 22-day hike, I used less than three 8-oz fuel canisters for the two of us.

-Finally, you’ll want to include any extra supplies in your packages that you think you’ll need to replenish like blister bandaids, toliet paper, sunscreen, and toothpaste.
+Finally, you’ll want to include any extra supplies in your packages that you think you’ll need to replenish like blister bandaids, toilet paper, sunscreen, and toothpaste.

 Plastic 5-gallon buckets work well for mailing your resupplies.
-In fact, Muir Trail Ranch requires that you use a plastic bucket so critters can’t get into it.
-So it’s easiest if you just use buckets for all of your packages.
+In fact, the Muir Trail Ranch resupply requires that you use a plastic bucket so critters can’t get into it, so it’s easier if you just use buckets for all of your packages.
+Each of the resupply spots has specific instructions for their process, so it’s best practice to familiarize yourself with their protocols.

-For each food drop, we were able to fit all of the supplies for both of us into a single 5-gallon bucket.
+For each John Muir Trail food drop, we were able to fit all of the supplies for both of us into a single 5-gallon bucket.
 To mail a plastic bucket, just tape the lid and handle down and then use clear tape to attach the address label to the top of the lid.
-The cost of shipping from Las Vegas via Priority mail was about $20 per bucket.
-Muir Trail Ranch recommends mailing your packages three weeks before your arrival, so don’t wait until the very last minute to take care of this or your package might not arrive in time.
+The Muir Trail Ranch resupply recommends mailing your packages three weeks before your arrival, so don’t wait until the very last minute to take care of this or your package might not arrive in time.
+On that note, since some of the resupply points are hours from a post office, they might only pick up packages once or twice a week.
+Keep this in mind as you’re preparing your shipments.

-Below you will find charts that can help you visualize how many meals you will need for each section of trail.
-I’ve split up the charts by section based on where I resupplied using my 10 mile per day average pace.
+Below you will find charts that can help you visualize how many meals you will need for each section of the JMT.
+I’ve split up the charts by section based on where I resupplied using my 10 miles per day average pace.
+If you think you will be hiking at a different pace, simply divide the miles between resupplies by the average pace you plan on hiking.
 I also discuss additional John Muir Trail resupply points that I didn’t utilize and show them on the charts so you have a full picture of your options.

 - Total miles from Yosemite Valley to first resupply point = 60 miles